saucelabs/sauce-school/codelabs/Module1_APITesting.md

 ### Types of API Tests

 API testing isn't easy, and there are different ways in which a bad API can cause catastrophic harm to an organization.
-A good [continuous testing](https://saucelabs.com/solutions/continuous-testing) strategy, where you automate testing at every stage of development (when merging a feature, in production, in production, and more) involves doing [API testing](https://saucelabs.com/platform/automation-tools/api-fortress) early and often.
+A good [continuous testing](https://saucelabs.com/solutions/continuous-testing) strategy involves doing [API testing](https://saucelabs.com/platform/automation-tools/api-fortress) early and often.

 By examining the fields of an API response, we can determine the items of consideration and what sort of tests we should write.
 Below is an example API JSON response: